puyion/change_gravity/README.md

 -wall jump added in all directions

+-added orbs that change gravity if you punch them

 CONTROLS:

 left, right = move

 up = jump

-wasd keys = change gravity in direction of key

 spacebar = punch